hcompai/hai-cookbook/holo2/deploy_with_vllm.md

 ### Notes
 - `--model` can be set to `HCompany/Holo2-4B`, `HCompany/Holo2-8B` or `HCompany/Holo2-30B-A3B`
 - `--gpus=all` enables all NVIDIA GPUs for the container.
-- `--tensor-parallel-size` must be greater than 2 for `HCompany/Holo2-30B-A3B`
 - Holo2 is a multimodal model, so you can adjust image limits using `--limit-mm-per-prompt`.
 - Reduce `--max-model-len` or `--gpu-memory-utilization` if your GPU runs out of memory.
 - Ensure your GPU supports bfloat16 (e.g., H100, A100, L40S, RTX 4090, etc.), use float16 otherwise.
 - Port 8000 must be free; change it with `-p <host>:8000` if needed.

-## Holo2 reasoning parser compatibility

-Holo2 models are reasoning models.
-In order to extract reasoning content for a request, we need to set the reasoning_parser accordingly in vllm (docker or vllm serve).

-Holo2 chat template is configurable to enable and disable thinking.
-It can be done at the request level by providing chat template kwargs in the openai request payload.

-Here the compatibility grid for `--reasoning-parser` arg

-Parser      | Features
-deepseek_r1 | Thinking mode only; structured output supported deepseek_v3 | Thinking mode toggleable; no structured output.
-Chat template args must be provided on all requests

 ## Examples